- Medicine India

 12. Anaphylactic shock

-Contra-indications of Beta Carotene
+Contra-indications of Beta Carotene1.
+Hypervitaminosis A

 2. Hypersensitivity to Beta Carotene

-1. Oral form should not use in patients with malabsorption syndrome.
+Special Precautions while taking Beta Carotene1.
+Oral form should not use in patients with malabsorption syndrome.

 2. In inadequate bile secretion oral route may be used with concurrent administration of bile salts.